NeroThemis/NeroThemis/README.md

 ---

+> “I’m the outskirts of some nonexistent town… I’m the narrator of a book without plot.”
+(The Book of Disquiet by Fernando Pessoa)

+> “I felt very still and empty, the way the eye of a tornado must feel, moving dully along in the middle of the surrounding hullabaloo.”
+(The Bell Jar by Sylvia Plath)

+> “I am invisible, understand, simply because people refuse to see me… When they approach me they see only my surroundings, themselves, or figments of their imagination.”
+(Invisible Man by Ralph Ellison)

+---

 ### About This Repository 🌟
 This is more than a collection of code—it's a glimpse into a mind that seeks to understand, create, and share.
 Welcome to the simulation.